2024-07-22 18:58:14 MediaRoom Releases

 The decision was made at meetings around the country of members of the Media, Entertainment & Arts Alliance after a protected action ballot had over 90% support for strike action.

-“The company’s pay offer fails to acknowledge cost of living pressures and management has not dealt with other claims from journalists including a genuine commitment to better workplace gender and cultural diversity, improvements to grade progression and protection through consultation in relation to AI.
+“The company’s pay offer fails to acknowledge cost of living pressures and management has not dealt with other claims from journalists including a genuine commitment to better workplace gender and cultural diversity, improvements to grading progression and protection through consultation in relation to AI,” said the acting Director of MEAA Media, Michelle Rae.

 “These mastheads are strong financial performers, and have a reputation for award-winning journalism, and Nine needs to invest in its editorial front line ahead of its financial bottom line.